Tourism – Good to Know

 Tourist arrivals

-The majority of tourists arrive via Keflavik, International Airport.
-There have been an increasing number of international flights arriving in Akureyri Airport, in the north of Iceland.
+The majority of visitors arrive via Keflavík International Airport.
+An increasing number of international flights also operate through Akureyri Airport in North Iceland.
 For more information about foreign visitors check here.

 Tourists arriving via cruise ships are counted separately, see here.